 The furry fandom is an enigmatic collective of free-spirited and creative individuals, including artists, costume makers, performers, musicians, and more.
 If you could compare the fandom to any other sub-culture, it would be pop-culture communities like cosplayers or comic book/MARVEL fans who enjoy embodying or performing as characters to express their love for the subject material or show pride in their creativity.
 The only difference is furries enjoy embodying characters that look and act like anthropomorphic animals.
 That is animals with human traits, like standing on two legs and dressing in conventional clothing.
 This is not unlike how most Disney characters are represented.
 However, most of the time, the characters represented within the Furry Fandom are original creations.
-These characters, called “Fursonas” are often the embodiment of characteristics and personality traits members wish they could express more often, and being able to perform as these characters under certain settings is simply a from of creative expression.
+These characters, called “Fursonas” are often the embodiment of characteristics and personality traits members wish they could express more often, and being able to perform as these characters under certain settings is simply a form of creative expression.

 The furry community strives to create a welcoming space for creatives who simply share this affinity for character and performance based on anthropomorphic traits.
 In addition to hosting or attending furry-centric events, the fandom often participates in charity or community events, supports local businesses, and is always willing to brighten the day of both our fellow members and the general public.